joshbegley/nyt-latest/README.md

 `Republicans and Democrats remain divided even as the pain of the shutdown intensifies and lawmakers in both parties say a breakthrough could come soon.`\
 https://nytimes.com/live/2025/11/05/us/trump-shutdown-news/shutdown-enters-36th-day-as-stalemate-in-congress-continues

-**Trump Administration Live Updates: President to Meet With Republican Senators as Shutdown Breaks Record**\
+**Trump Administration Live Updates: President to Meet With G.O.P.
+Senators as Shutdown Breaks Record**\
 ``\
 https://nytimes.com/live/2025/11/05/us/trump-shutdown-news